Hacks for the Eiffel Tower: Tips and Tricks to Secure Your Ticket

 - But it is not just about setting your alarms based on Paris time.
 You will also have to update your device’s timezone to follow Paris’ timezone (or be ahead of it).
 If your device is in a timezone behind Paris, the date that you are looking for will not be activated for sale even if it is already open for sale in other Paris.

 - If it is too much of a hassle to have to update your device’s timezone, there is a ‘backdoor’ trick, though it isn’t guaranteed to always work.
 You can first select a date within one week prior to your desired date, and change it to your desired date on the next screen where you choose your desired floor.
 So this would only work if there is availability for dates one week prior to your desire date!

 If you don’t manage to get your tickets at the point where tickets opened, additional tickets sometimes do get released at later dates.
 It isn’t guaranteed, but it may be worthwhile checking back periodically.

 🌐 Official Website: https://www.toureiffel.paris/

 Get tickets from a third-party

-The flexibility of these tours also make it a good way to hedge your bets — you can book a tour (that allows cancellation) and if you do manage to snag up a ticket from the official website after that, you can always cancel this.
+An advantage of getting your Eiffel Tower tickets from a third-party site is that it is a good way to hedge your bets — you can book a tour (that allows cancellation) and if you do manage to snag up a ticket from the official website after that, you can always cancel this.